-I bought some white whole wheat flour at Trader Joes but if you don’t have a TJs’s, check out the King Arthur Flour.
+I bought my white whole wheat flour at Trader Joe’s but if you don’t have a Trader Joe’s near you, check out King Arthur Flour.
 They have it at most grocery stores or you can order it online.
-If you don’t want to buy another bag of flour, you can do a blend of half whole wheat and half all purpose flour.
+If you don’t want to buy another bag of flour, you could do a blend of half whole wheat and half all purpose flour.

 - 1 tsp salt

 - 1/4 cup olive oil

 - Pinch of dried herbs (rosemary, basil, oregano, etc.)- Optional

 - Combine the warm water and salt and let the salt dissolve.

 - Add in the whole wheat flour and work it with your hands until the moisture is distributed.